NMFS-RADFish/radfish/docs/developer-documentation/getting-started.md

     ```
 Please visit [upgrading](./upgrading.md) for more information.

-## Scripts
+# Scripts

-See [Available Scripts](./building-your-application/available-scripts) for full list of commands.
+**`npm start`**

-The **`npm start`** script starts the Vite development server.
+This script starts the Vite development server.
 It runs the app locally with hot module reloading, allowing for fast development and instant updates as you make changes.
 Open [http://localhost:3000](http://localhost:3000/) to view it in the browser.

+See [Available Scripts](./building-your-application/available-scripts) for full list of commands.

 ## Next steps
 Now that you are up and running, see the [Components & Usage](./building-your-application/patterns/components.md) section to start building out your first pages!